 Within search results, information tied to verified online profiles will be ranked higher than content without such verification, which will result in most users naturally clicking on the top (verified) results.

-Get set up Google Authorship
+Get set up with Google Authorship

 The strong benefits of getting Authorship has already been explained but don’t worry, you don’t need a double first in applied physics to get set up.
 Our quick and easy-peasy guide will help you get your content within the Google Authorship space.